Residual Diffusion Bridge Model for Image Restoration: Conclusion

 \section{Conclusion}

 In this paper, we propose Residual Diffusion Bridge Model, termed as RDBM.
-Specifically, we theoretically reformulate the stochastic differential equations of generalized diffusion bridge and derive the analytical formulas of its forward and reverse processes.
-Crucially, we leverage the residual from given distributions to modulate the noise injection and removal, enabling adaptive restoration of degraded regions while preserving intact others.
-Furthermore, we unravel the fundamental mathematical essence of existing bridge models, all of which are special cases of RDBM, and empirically demonstrate the superiority of our proposed models.
-Extensive experiments are conducted to demonstrate the state-of-the-art performance of our models both qualitatively and quantitatively across diverse image restoration tasks.
+Specifically, we theoretically reformulate the formulations of generalized diffusion bridge and derive the analytical formulas of its forward and reverse processes.
+Crucially, we leverage the residual from given distributions to dynamically modulate the probabilistic trajectories, thereby allowing the model to learn adaptive restoration of different regions with varying degradation levels.
+Furthermore, we unravel the fundamental mathematical essence of existing bridge models, and empirically verify the superiority of our models.
+Extensive experiments are conducted to demonstrate the state-of-the-art performance of our method across diverse tasks including image restoration, translation, and inpainting both qualitatively and quantitatively.